-It also tells a story about BigData.
-Dear CIO, if you haven’t identified your relevant set of 7, you can’t manage your data – except for storing it.
-For instance, if you cannot decide what is trash (which – as everybody knows – sums up to 99% of the data), you have to store it until someone decides.
+It also tells a story about Big Data.
+Dear CIO, if you haven’t identified your set of 7, you can’t manage your data – except for storing it.
+For instance, if you cannot decide what is trash (which, as everybody knows, is about 99% of data), you have to store it until someone decides.
 But because you need all your power to store the trash, you don’t find time to identify your value set of 7.

-At this point, a friend, in charge for a data warehouse, intervenes with a comment: ‘All I can do is store the data that comes in.
-I am not paid for deciding what to throw away.
+At this point, a friend of mine, who manages a data warehouse, interrupts: ‘All I can do is store the data that comes in.
+I am not paid to decide what to throw away.
 This is what others on a higher level need to take responsibility for.’
 And who is that?
 There are usually many theories, but nobody knows for sure who is responsible.
 And in the end nobody takes a decision.

 What sort of “creatures of the night” are hiding in the data?
 The non-walking undead, undiscovered and non-existing; the shadow world of trash in modern customer warehouses.
 A final comment from my data warehouse friend: ‘in 4000 years, archaeologists will dive into the data and take a look at us!’
 Indeed, on the black market, few things are more appreciated than dinosaur droppings.
 Let’s produce more of it for the sake of generations to come!

 Or let’s make peace with the fact that there is no sense where we don’t look for it; so we should be happy with our 7 because we simply can’t make sense of everything.